n3dst4/fizzbuzz-cli/README.markdown

 much impossible to add at this stage, is *simplicity*.
 Generally, I'm a big believer in YAGNI, "You Ain't Gonna Need It": the principle that adding engineering complexity to a project before there's a clear need for it is usually a mistake.
-If you're unsure if the value of simplicty, watch the talk [Simplicity Matters][simplicty] by Rich Hickey, creator of the Clojure language.
+If you're unsure if the value of simplicty, watch the talk [Simplicity Matters][simplicity] by Rich Hickey, creator of the Clojure language.

 [simplicity]: https://www.youtube.com/watch?v=rI8tNMsozo0